It’s like a postcard in there!

 Or testing your balance on a footbridge.

 If you happen to be at the preserve on a Sunday afternoon, check out the Ecology Center, which is open on Sundays from noon to 2 p.m.
 The center includes a multipurpose meeting room and was built using unique “green” features (like insulation made from 80% recycled blue jeans).
+They also have snowshoes to lend during open hours, if you don’t own a pair of your own.

 And if you’d like to top your snowshoeing adventure off with a beer, head over to the super-sweet tasting room of Flight Deck Brewing in nearby Brunswick (11 Atlantic Ave/Brunswick Landing).
 It’s only a 15-minute drive from the Cathance River Preserve trailhead.